 The story of the devastation of Joplin, Missouri is one that just breaks your heart.
-A small town, never heard of before this tragedy, had their entire town completely flattened by a tornado.
+A small town, never heard of before this tragedy, had its entire town completely flattened by a tornado.
 The government has projected that Joplin could take up to two years to rebuild, however, the camaraderie and togetherness shown by this town to overcome is downright inspirational and touching.

 Random Story of the Year: Amanda Knox Trial

 The Amanda Knox Trial is one that has been very interesting.
-What started off as an another American student being careless, turned into an international controversy over mistrials, prejudice, and injustice against Americans.
+What started off as another American student being careless, turned into an international controversy over mistrials, prejudice, and injustice against Americans.
 A random turn, and ultimately, a happy, and justice-filled, outcome.

 Most Controversial Story of the Year: Casey Anthony Trial/Verdict